Financial Empowerment

 A case manager will follow-up on your progress and determine next steps with you

-If you are experiencing an emergency, fill out the application below to be considered for a one-time rental assistance stipend.
+If you are an active member of the Summit County, CO workforce and would like to request rental assistance, please complete the application below to be considered for a one-time rental assistance stipend.
 Priority is given to those that have never received assistance before.

 Energy and Utility Assistance